AsfandAliMemon25/Predicting-Eligible-Customers-in-a-Bank-with-ML-in-AWS-cloud/README.md

-# Predicting-Eligible-Customers-in-a-Bank-with-ML-in-AWS-cloud
+# Project for the laboratory of Advanced Programming
+# Web Implemenatation for the bank to predict eligible customers using Machine Learning and AWS.

-Web Implementation for Predicting Eligible Customers Using ML Every day, a large number of people seek for loans for a variety of reasons.
-But not everyone will be accepted, and not every candidate is reliable.
-Sometimes, debtors don't pay back the bank the majority of their loans, which results in significant losses.
-Choosing to grant a loan involves a great deal of risk.
-Thus, the project's objective is to estimate whether or not a customer will be able to repay the loan by using machine learning algorithms on this data to extract important information.
-Thus, the goal is to ascertain whether or not you can anticipate the consumer defaulting.
+For a wide range of reasons, many individuals apply for loans every day.
+However, not all candidates are trustworthy, and not everyone will be accepted.
+There are instances where borrowers fail to repay the majority of their loans to the bank, which causes enormous financial losses.
+Choosing to approve a loan carries a significant amount of danger.
+Therefore, the goal of this project is to use machine learning techniques on this data to extract key information, and then forecast whether or not a customer will be able to repay the loan.
+Therefore, the objective is to determine whether you can predict the customer defaulting or not.

-The bank's goal is to use the consumer information they submit on the online application form to automate the loan eligibility process in real time.
-These include information about the borrower's gender, credit history, number of dependents, marriage, education, and income.

-The following file contains the dataset that was downloaded from Kaggle: https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset.

-dataset (dataset.csv)
-WebImplementationproject.ipynb (model construction and EDA in a notebook file) modeltrain.py is a Python file used to create models.
-Pickle file containing the model, MLmodels.pkl webapp.py, a Python file used to deploy models templates/index.html (frontend HTML file) output/(folder containing all web and AWS implementation output images)
+Bank wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.

+Dataset was downloaded from Kaggle - https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset Files :
+- dataset.csv (dataset)
+- WebImplementationproject.ipynb (notebook file with EDA, model building)
+- modeltrain.py (python file for model building)
+- MLmodels.pkl (pickle file consisting the model)
+- webapp.py (python file for model deployment)
+- templates/index.html (html file for frontend)
+- output/( folder with all output images of web and AWS implementation)

+Algorithms :

-We attempted to develop a model using Gradient Boosting, Decision Trees, Logistic Regression, and K Nearest Neighbors.
-We also attempted to use hyperparameter optimization to determine the optimal outcome.
-When we used GridSearchCV to apply gradient boosting, we obtained the best results in terms of recall and F1 score (recall = 0.53, f1-score = 0.60).
-Thus, we proceeded with developing this model-building technique.
+We tried to perform model building using K Nearest Neighbors, Decision Tree, Logistic Regression, Gradient Boosting.
+Also we tried to find out the best result by hyper parameter tuning.
+We got the best Recall and F1 score when we applied **Gradient Boosting** with GridSearchCV (recall = 0.53, f1-score = 0.60).
+So we went ahead with this algorithm for model building.

-Installation on Amazon EC2
+Deployment on AWS EC2
-created a PEM file after creating an instance. used Ubuntu to push code to an AWS server.
+-
+- Created an instance, then generated PEM file.
+- Pushed code to AWS server using Ubuntu.
-Added source 0.0.0.0/0 in EC2 on port 5000.
+- Added source 0.0.0.0/0 with port 5000 in EC2.
-accessed the server and executed a Python file.
+- Connected to server and run python file.
-To work on the model, open a browser and run the following link: http://ec2-3-142-219-86.us-east-2.compute.amazonaws.com:5000/.
+- Ran the link on browser (http://ec2-3-142-219-86.us-east-2.compute.amazonaws.com:5000/) to work on the model.

-Steps Complicated:
+Steps Involved :

-Comprehending and Cleaning Data
-Investigative Study
-Model Building, User Interface Building, Encoding, Feature Selection, and Scaling
+- Understanding Data
+- Data Cleaning
+- Exploratory Analysis
+- Feature Engineering
+- Encoding
+- Feature Selection & Scaling
+- Model Building
+- UI Building
+- Deployment

+Output :
-Results: UI was  built and we need to put in details of the customer whose loan eligibility we would like to predict.
+UI was built and we will have to put in details of the customer whose loan eligibility we would like to predict.